Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 rm restrictionsites_gc_map_valid_noHeader.bed
 ```
-**restrictionsites_gc_map_valid.bed** is the final fragment end bed file that will be used in the normalization pipeline to remove biases.
+**restrictionsites_gc_map_valid.bed** is the final FEND bed file that will be used in the normalization pipeline to remove biases.